Ahmedlebshten/ArgoCD-Pipeline/README.md

 ```
 kubectl get svc
 ```
-Copy the EXTERNAL-IP and open it in browser.
+Copy the DNS of LB and open it in browser.

 ____